 Based on these needs, 11 initiatives were identified, the development of a phased gas pipeline network being one of them.
 Although infrastructure, including port facilities, pipeline networks and multi-purpose research vessels, is not currently a constraint to exploration, particularly for gas, however, incorporating the potential implications of offshore production into infrastructure plans proactively would be beneficial.
 Infrastructure development is therefore seen as an enabler for offshore exploration.

-The SEA process also provides a platform for coordination between the various authorities responsible for issuing authorisations, permits or consents and thereby will further contribute to a more streamlined environmental authorisation process.
+The SEA process also provides a platform for coordination between the various authorities responsible for issuing authorisations, permits or consents, in view of streamlining the authorisation process further.

 The Preliminary Corridors (the starting point of the SEA) were identified as part of the Operation Phakisa and will link specific supply and demand areas.
 As part of the process to refine and confirm the preliminary gas transmission pipeline corridors, a series of workshops will be held to gather information from major gas users and important business and government stakeholders.